What is a PET-CT scan?

 One of our expert consultants will assess each scan carefully before providing your referring clinician with your results.
 At a follow-up appointment, your clinician will help you understand what your results mean and discuss your treatment options.

 At GenesisCare, we aim to provide PET-CT scans within 48 hours of referral and send your results within 24-48 hours of completing the scan to your referring clinician.

 The PET (positron emission tomography) scanner detects the radiation given off by a radiotracer that has been injected into a vein in your arm or hand.
 It shows how your body is working, rather than just what it looks like anatomically.
 The radiotracer has been modified to seek out and specifically attach to the condition your referring clinician is interested in investigating.

 When looking for cancer, PET imaging can identify changes and also find cancer cells that have spread to other parts of the body that can’t be seen on other imaging scans.
 When the radiotracer attaches to and accumulates around a tumour, it shows up on your PET scan as a radioactive hot spot.
 Your radiologist or nuclear medicine specialist can easily see this area of increased radiotracer uptake.
 These are healthcare professionals who are specially trained to understand the images produced by the PET-CT scanner.

-The CT (computed tomography) scan uses X-ray radiation to take a series of X-rays from different angles around your body.
+The CT (computed tomography) scan uses X-ray radiation to take a series of X-ray images from different angles around your body.
 Each X-ray image is called a ‘slice’ and produces very detailed images of your anatomy.
 A computer combines your PET (functional) and CT (structural) images to create extremely detailed 3D images of the inside of your body.
 Our expert radiologists will then view these images and produce a report.

 - Diagnose your cancer

-- Stage your cancer (find out its size and see if it has spread)
+- Stage your cancer (find out its size and see if it’s spread)

 - Determine if you can have surgery to remove your cancer